-In the third sentence replace “OECD Test Guideline 4303 or 4314” by “OECD Test Guidelines1,2,3,4”.
+In the third sentence replace “OECD Test Guideline 4307 or 4318” by “OECD Test Guidelines5,6,7,8”.

-Delete the existing footnote 4 and renumber the current footnote 3 to 4.
+Delete the existing footnote 8 and renumber the current footnote 7 to 8.
 In the renumbered footnote, add “Method” between “Test” and “(TER)”.
-Insert a new footnote 3 as follows: “3 OECD Guideline for the testing of chemicals No. 431 “In vitro skin corrosion: reconstructed human epidermis (RHE) test method” 2016”.
+Insert a new footnote 7 as follows: “7 OECD Guideline for the testing of chemicals No. 431 “In vitro skin corrosion: reconstructed human epidermis (RHE) test method” 2016.”.

 At the end of the paragraph, add the following new sentence: “If the in vitro test results indicate that the substance or mixture is corrosive and not assigned to packing group I, but the test method does not allow discrimination between packing groups II and III, it shall be considered to be packing group II.”.

-Chapter 2.9

-2.9.2 Under “Other substances or articles presenting a danger during transport…”, after “3359 FUMIGATED CARGO TRANSPORT UNIT”, add “3363 DANGEROUS GOODS IN ARTICLES or”
+2.2.9.3 For M11, “Other substances and articles presenting a danger during carriage…”, after “3359 FUMIGATED CARGO TRANSPORT UNIT”, add “3363 DANGEROUS GOODS IN ARTICLES or”.

-2.9.4 (g) After “Manufacturers and subsequent distributors of cells or batteries” add “manufactured after 30 June 2003”.
+2.2.9.1.7 (g) Already existing in RID/ADR/ADN.

-Chapter 3.2, dangerous goods list
+Chapter 3.2, Table A

 Add the following new entries in proper order:

+(ADN:)